Caruychen/Super666Store/README.md

 # Super666Store
 An e-commerce store powered by Php, Html and Css.
 Made over a weekend at Hive Helsinki during our Php Piscine.
 We sell all kinds of superpowers, and you pay with Souls.
 We used php to dynamically generate the site's content, similar to a single page site.

+Video demo of the side can be found [here](https://youtu.be/5GRrzTe0eTQ).
+Live demo yet to be made.

 ## Features
 We have implemented the following features for our e-commerce store:
 ### Data management